M

 Example: “bird, frog, cat, bear?”

 Gesture for everyone to stand up.
 They have to switch their seat for a different one by the time you count down from ten.
-Run this a few times to practice, and then increase the speed as is safe for your class.
+Run this a few times to practice, then increase the speed as long as it’s safe for your class.

 Check out these easy, no-prep ESL Icebreakers to get your class going on day one or throughout the term.